1. Introduction

 When the working area of the cotton picker reaches 150 hectares, the coating peels off at the front and rear tips of hook teeth nos.
 1 to 3, whereas hook teeth nos.
 4 to 12 show no obvious wear.
 Figure 6a–c presents the scanning electron microscope (SEM) images of the wear morphology of hook teeth nos.
 1 to 3 when the cotton picker has an operating area of 150 hectares, whereas Figure 6(a1) presents a partial micrograph of the hook tooth nos.
 1 mark.
 Compared with the new spindle, when the working area reaches 150 hectares, scratches and greater pits can be found on the surface of the hook teeth.

 Figure 6.
 Wear morphology of hook teeth nos.
-1 to 3 in a 150-hectare operation: (ac) Wear morphology of hook teeth nos.
+1 to 3 in a 150-hectare operation: (a–c) Wear morphology of hook teeth nos.
 1 to 3; and (a1) partial micrograph of the hook tooth nos.
 1 mark.

 3.2.3.
 Surface Microstructure of the Hook Teeth of the Spindle in a 300-Hectare Operation